 Formulas | Formula library

-The formulas in this library have been contributed by Sage People implementers and others working in customer projects over time.
-New contributions are welcome.
-The library continues to be updated and refined, so please help us by:
+Sage People implementers and others working in customer projects have contributed the formulas in this library over time.
+New contributions are welcome and you can help us by:

-• Letting us know if there is a problem with any formula in the library.
+• Letting us know if there’s a problem with any formula in the library

-• Continue to contribute formulas you have created that others could find useful.
+• Continue to contribute formulas you create that others can use

-The formulas in the formula library are intended to work as examples and starting points for you to build on.
-Many formulas use additional custom fields not present in the managed packages or in the standard Sage People initial build.
+We intend the formulas in the formula library to work as examples and starting points for you to build on.
+Many formulas use other custom fields not present in the managed packages or in the standard Sage People initial build.
 Always test the formula.

 All product areas